View Aldridge Cahall's Obituary on cecildaily.com and share memories

 |

-Aldridge Alfred "Ollie" Cahall, 64, son of Woodrow W. Cahall, Sr. and Katherine B. Cahall, passed away peacefully on Tuesday, March 17, 2020, in Salisbury MD.
-Ollie was born in Havre de Grace MD on Noevmber 11,1955 and lived in North East until July 1986.
-Hi was predeceased by parents and brother Woodrow W. Cahall, Jr. He is survived by his sisters Sarah Marianelli, DE, Norma Cahall Toner (Leonard), Aiken SC, Katherine L. Cahall (Wayne Cook), The Villages FL, nieces, Deana Toner Kelly (Michael) and Melissa Toner and nephews, Woodrow W. Cahall, III (Julie), David Marianelli (Celeste) and Robert Marianelli (Erika).
+Aldridge Alfred "Ollie" Cahall, 64, son of Woodrow W. Cahall, Sr. and Katherine B. Cahall, passed away peacefully on Tuesday, March 17, 2020, in Salisbury, MD.
+Ollie was born in Havre de Grace, MD on November 11, 1955 and lived in North East until July, 1986.
+He was predeceased by his parents and brother Woodrow W. Cahall, Jr. He is survived by his sisters Sarah Marianelli, DE; Norma Cahall Toner (Leonard), Aiken, SC; Katherine L. Cahall (Wayne Cook), The Villages, FL; nieces, Deana Toner Kelly (Michael) and Melissa Toner and nephews, Woodrow W. Cahall, III (Julie), David Marianelli (Celeste) and Robert Marianelli (Erika).

 Ollie was a member of the Dove Pointe community.
 He enjoyed visiting the zoo, crafting and going on vacation.
-He never knew a stranger His long time housemates John and Danny and his many care givers became as family to him.
-His sisters wish to express their most sincere gratitude to all his care givers, past and present, who gave of themselves, cared so deeply and took Ollie into their hearts.
+He never knew a stranger.
+His long time housemates John and Danny and his many caregivers became a family to him.
+His sisters wish to express their most sincere gratitude to all his caregivers, past and present, who gave of themselves, cared so deeply and took Ollie into their hearts.

 Published in The Cecil Whig on Mar.
 25, 2020